QwenLM/Qwen2.5/docs/source/deployment/tgi.rst

    docker run --gpus all --shm-size 1g -p 8080:80 -v $volume:/data ghcr.io/huggingface/text-generation-inference:2.0 --model-id $model --quantize gptq

-If the model is quantized with awq, e.g. Qwen/Qwen2-7B-Instruct-AWQ please use --quantize awq
+If the model is quantized with AWQ, e.g. Qwen/Qwen2-7B-Instruct-AWQ please use `--quantize awq`

 Multi accelerators Deployment
 ---------------------

-Please use --num-shard flag and set it value to the number of accelerators.
+Please use `--num-shard` flag and set its value to the number of accelerators.

 Zero-Code Deployment with HF Inference Endpoints